The Moody Blues made it into the 2018 class of The Rock & Roll Hall of Fame!

 1967 was a very key year for Rock.
 It was the year of Sgt.
 Pepper, The Doors, Jim Hendrix’s Are You Experienced, Jefferson Airplane’s Surrealistic Pillow, The Byrds’ Younger Than Yesterday, Cream’s Disraeli Gears, and The Moody Blues’ Days Of Future Passed.

-No one can agree on what was the first “Concept Album”.
+There’s confusion about what was the first “Concept Album”.
 The 1940’s & ’50’s had some albums that had similarly themed songs that flowed nicely from one cut to another, and maybe Beach Boys albums about cars and surfing were somewhat “concepts”.
 Sgt.
 Pepper definitely started as a concept.
-But, the first album to really be a complete concept in thought and execution may be 1967’s Days Of Future Passed by The Moody Blues.
+But, the first Rock album to really be a complete concept in thought and execution may be 1967’s Days Of Future Passed by The Moody Blues.

 The album takes you through the cycle of a complete day, from “Dawn Is A Feeling”, to “Tuesday Afternoon”, to “Nights In White Satin”.
 This was two years before the “Rock Opera” Tommy by The Who.